muhammadyunus7979/Vehicle-Detection-and-Tracking-in-Intelligent-Transportation-Systems-/README.md

-Vehicle Detection & Tracking for ITS
+Vehicle Detecting and Tracking For Smart Traffic Management Using OpenCV
 ====================================

 This repository contains a production-ready implementation blueprint for a full-stack Intelligent Transportation System (ITS) focused on vehicle detection, tracking, and analytics.
 The project includes: